GSA/open-gsa-redesign/APIDOCS.md

 GSA teams can host their API documentation directly on this site if they prefer.

+A live example of this is available here: https://open.gsa.gov/api/sample-api-basic/

 ## Steps to add API doco

 1. Contact cto@gsa.gov and ask for access to manage API docs, sharing your github ID.
 (Your GitHub ID will have to be in the GSA org.)